origamicomet/yeti/README.md

 Flexible
 ---

-A completely data-driven architecture allows for rapid iteration of visuals and logic--without having to restart, or write a line of code.
+A completely data-driven architecture allows for rapid iteration of visuals and logic--without having to restart or write a line of code.

 # Meta